Can I Get a Settlement in a Hit and Run?

 Douglas & London provides steadfast advocacy to residents throughout Manhattan, the Bronx, Brooklyn, Queens, and Long Island.
 We are dedicated to protecting the rights of those who were unjustly harmed.
 We have the skills and resources to seek maximum compensation after a hit and run accident.

 For expert legal guidance and compassionate support, we invite you to call us to schedule a free case evaluation.
-We work with leading experts and investigators and have a proven track record.
+Our New York City personal injury lawyers work with leading experts and investigators and have a proven track record.
 There are no upfront legal fees, and we only get paid once you recover a settlement.